EDITED BY F. J. POWICKE,

 REVEREND BROTHER,

-I did very lately write unto you, wrin I expressed my thank
+did very lately write unto you, wrin I expressed my thank

 fullnesse for your animadvers(ion)s on my pore script, and made some